Battle of Taranto: Aftermath

-However, measured against its primary task of disrupting Axis convoys to Africa, the Taranto attack had very little effect.
-Italian shipping to Libya increased between October 1940 and January 1941 to an average of 49,435 tons per month, up from the 37,204-ton average of the previous four months.
-Rather than change the balance of power in the central Mediterranean, British naval authorities had "failed to deliver the true knockout blow that would have changed the context within which the rest of the war in the Mediterranean was fought."
+Recognition of the aircrews at the time were awards of the DSO to Williamson and Hale with their observers receiving the DSC along with DSC for Patch and his observer Goodwin.
+Lyster was made CB in the New Years Honours list with CBE for the captains of Illustrious and Eagle.
+Further DSO, DSCs and mentions in dispatches were made about six months later.

-Aerial torpedo experts in all modern navies had previously thought that torpedo attacks against ships must be in water at least 75 ft deep.
-Taranto harbour had a depth of only about 39 ft but the Royal Navy had developed a new method of preventing torpedoes from diving too deep.
-A drum was attached beneath the nose of the aircraft, from which a roll of wire led to the nose of the torpedo.
-As it dropped, the tension from the wire pulled up the nose of the torpedo, producing a belly-flop rather than a nose dive.
+Measured against the objective of disrupting Axis convoys to Africa, the Taranto attack had very little effect.
+Italian shipping to Libya increased between October 1940 and January 1941 to an average of 49435 LT per month, up from the 37204 LT average of the previous four months.
+Caravaggio argued that, while a tactical success for the British, the Battle of Taranto was a missed opportunity, as the Royal Navy "failed to deliver the true knockout blow that would have changed the context within which the rest of the war in the Mediterranean was fought".